peterkuma/ds-format/docs/_includes/cmds.md

 `ds ls` [*options*] [*var*]... *input*<br />

-Lines in the output are formatted as [PST](https://github.com/peterkuma/pst).
+Lines in the output are formatted as [PST](https://github.com/peterkuma/pst). glob pattern matching follows the rules of Python [fnmatch](https://docs.python.org/3/library/fnmatch.html).
+Note that the pattern needs to be enclosed in quotes in order to prevent the shell from interpreting the glob.

 Arguments:

-- *var*: Variable name to list.
+- *var*: Variable name to list. glob pattern matching is performed unless `-s` is used.
 - *input*: Input file.

 Options:

+- `-s`: Strict mode. *var* is taken as a literal string instead of a glob.
 - `-l`: Print a detailed list of variables (name and an array of dimensions), preceded with a line with dataset dimensions.
 - `a:` *attrs*: Print variable attributes after the variable name and dimensions. *attrs* can be a string or an array.

 Examples:

-Print a list of variables in dataset.nc.
+Print a list of variables in `dataset.nc`.

 ```
 $ ds ls dataset.nc